 The course assumes a good proficiency in written and oral English

-- Attendance is obligatory at least 6 out of 8 seminars.
+- Attendance at least 6 out of 8 seminars.
 Additional absences must be justified by documentation.
 Read more about rules concerning valid excuses and how to apply for approved absences or postponements here.
 Please note that absence exceeding 50 % of all seminars may not be approved, regardless of any excuses.

 As a full-time student you are expected to spend at least 12 hours a week studying for this course.

 You are expected to come prepared to each seminar.
 This means that you have completed the assigned reading and any other assignments given by your seminar leader.

 ENG1303 consists of lectures, in which you learn about some central aspects of each primary text and its historical, cultural and/or literary contexts, and seminars, which consist mainly of student-driven literary discussion.
-This means that while it’s fine to prefer listening to talking, you should be prepared to contribute to discussions throughout the term.
-The more of your week you spend exploring the primary texts yourself (or in conversation with classmates), the more you will get out of seminars.
+This means that while it is fine to prefer listening to talking, you should be prepared to contribute to discussions throughout the term.
+The more of your week you spend exploring the primary texts yourself (or in conversation with your fellow students), the more you will get out of the seminars.